-Geometric Envelope Embellishments
+1. Geometric Envelope Embellishments

 Next, use the lettering style of your choice to write the recipient’s address below his or her name.
-I chose to use Morgan Style here; you can find a free Morgan Style lettering exemplar in this blog post.

-Next, draw two horizontal lines about 0.5″ below the bottom address line.
-You should space the lines just under 0.25″ apart.
+Next, draw two horizontal lines about 0.5″ (~1.25 cm) below the bottom address line.
+Space the lines just under 0.25″ (~0.5 cm) apart.

-Next, use your pen to free-hand draw groups of short, slanted lines within the first set of two horizontal lines.
+Now, use your pen to free-hand draw groups of short, slanted lines within the first set of two horizontal lines.
 The number of lines in each group and their spacing from other groups should be totally random!

 Starry Envelope Embellishments

 “Starry” envelope embellishments are deceptively simple to make!
 First, you’ll want to start by writing a diagonal calligraphed address.

 Next, use a pencil to draw vertical guidelines descending from the top of the envelope.
 Space the guidelines about 0.25″ (~0.5 cm) apart.
 Be sure to leave room for your postage stamps on the right!

 Next, draw one star somewhere on each line.
 It really doesn’t matter where; the important thing is to vary the stars’ positions.